mmlab/AppsForX/README.md

    go to Appearance > Menus > Add a new menu, choose the wanted archive, then assign the menu to the primary location.
    ![Navigation menu](../master/meta/menus.png)

-#### Troubleshooting

-Please make sure that your wp-content/* folders are properly chmodded.

 Copyright
 ---------